juliantao/asce-quarto/README.md

 # Caveats

+* This template works only for `pdf` and `tex` format now.
+Although a word template file is also provided, the rendered docx file is not ideal.
+Currently, the best way to generate a `docx` file with comparable layout is using Acrobat DC from Adobe to convert the generated pdf file directly to docx file.

 * If you have an old `texlive` distribution, there may be a warning on option crash.
 Please update `texlive`.
 It is also recommended that you use the latest version of [Quarto](https://quarto.org/docs/get-started/).
 * Alternatively, you can comment out the line `- \usepackage{newtxtext,newtxmath}` in `_quarto.yml`.
 The `lmodern` fonts will be used, which will look different from the official template.